mov-cli/mov-cli/README.md

 mov-cli comes packaged with a CLI interface via the `mov-cli` command you can use in your respective terminal.

 > [!NOTE]
-> You may notice v4 doesn't ship with many scrapers (or previously known as providers) by default, this is because v4 is plugin-based and scrapers are now part of plugins that must be chosen to be installed.
+> You may notice mov-cli doesn't ship with any scrapers (or previously known as providers) by default, this is because v4 is plugin-based and scrapers are now part of plugins that must be chosen to be installed.
 > Find out how to do so at the [wiki](https://github.com/mov-cli/mov-cli/wiki#plugins).

 1. Install the scraper plugin of your choice.
 Visit this [wiki page](https://github.com/mov-cli/mov-cli/wiki#plugins) on how to do so and the [mov-cli-plugin](https://github.com/topics/mov-cli-plugin) topic for a list of **third-party** mov-cli plugins.